pupilfirst/wd301-scripts/making-api-requests/intro-to-api-service/README.md

 Then from the main menu, the user should be able to visit and see the list of all members in that organisation, and he/she can invite others to join as well.

 ### Understanding the API service
 Now, to implement all these features, we need a lot of APIs.

+API is nothing but a set of protocols, tools, and routines that enable software applications to communicate with each other.
+In simple terms, an API acts as an intermediary between different software applications, allowing them to share data and functionalities with each other.

+So, from our React app, we have to make API calls to a API service provider to implement all these features.
+And we have to deal with a lot of endpoints.
 But, don't worry, we've created each and every API endpoints required for this project, and it's deployed at:
 > Action: Show the API endpoint URL

 And you can see the complete documentation for all API endpoints from here: